Queen Victoria Village: Sailyards Skatepark

+Sale to Nauru

 Marriner sold-on the site (except for the remaining tower) to the country of Nauru, which owned several other sites in the city, notably Nauru House, for $50.3 million.

+Queen Victoria Women's Centre and QV Melbourne

 As the site continued to remain relatively unused and abandoned in the centre of Melbourne's business district, it was called a "bloody disgrace" by then Premier Jeff Kennett.

 After Nauru struggled to pay for the empty block, it was returned to the Melbourne City Council in 1999, which announced plans to develop the site.
 Grocon was awarded the tender to develop a $600 million "urban village" on the site, with the remaining building to become the Queen Victoria Women's Centre.

 The development

-The "urban village" of QV is a high-density, mixed use precinct containing retail, business, and living spaces.
-It was conceived by Roger Nelson FRAIA of NH Architecture in 1999 NHArchitecture went on to coordinate the efforts of all the collaborators and design the podium and ground levels as well as working in Joint venture with John Wardle and McBride Charles Ryan for QV1 and QV2 respectively.
+The 'urban village' of QV is a high-density, mixed use precinct containing retail, business, and living spaces.
+It was conceived by Roger Nelson FRAIA of NH Architecture in 1999 went on to coordinate the efforts of all the collaborators and design the podium and ground levels as well as working in Joint venture with John Wardle and McBride Charles Ryan for QV1 and QV2 respectively.
 Denton Corker Marshall designed the Sensis building and, Lyons the BHP building.
-KTA (Kerstin Thompson Architects)designed the infill building on Russel Street that includes the Child Care facility on the roof.
+KTA (Kerstin Thompson Architects) designed the infill building on Russel Street that includes the Child Care facility on the roof.

 The site is split into four main structures, named QV1 through QV4, two of which are skyscrapers, the remainder being low-rise structures along Swanston Street (owing to strict height limits along the Swanston Street axis).
 The spaces between buildings were specifically designed as shop-filled laneways, pointing to Melbourne's historic lanes and arcades, many of which no longer exist due to the amalgamation of plots to build office buildings.
 These new laneways are named for figures in medicine: Jane Bell Lane, Albert Coates Lane, Artemis Lane, and Red Cape Lane.
 At the centre of the site is an open-air public square, behind the historic Women's Centre.

 QV began to open progressively from late 2003, and is now complete.